pereirageomet/digiflot/README.md

 All pieces indicated there are alredy integrated in the DigiFlot system.

 # Acknowldgements
-This laboratory assistant has, so far, been developed at the [Helmholtz Institute Freiberg for Resource Technology](https://hzdr.de/hif), in Germany.
+This laboratory assistant has, so far, been programmed at the [Helmholtz Institute Freiberg for Resource Technology](https://hzdr.de/hif), by Lucas Pereira & Christian Schmidt.

 The developers are extremely grateful to all test users who battled through the bugs of the preliminary versions, also providing much valuable feedback.
 To name a few: Borhane Ben Said, Ali Hassan, Gülce Öktem, Aliza Salces, and Klaus Sygusch.